-Defrost foods before baking or roasting to save up to 50% of the total cooking time.
+- Defrost foods before baking or roasting to save on cooking time.
 Defrosting foods in the refrigerator is ideal – the cooling frozen air goes into refrigeration rather than escaping into your kitchen.

-Use lids.
+- Use lids.
 Foods in covered cookware retain heat better and will cook at a lower temperature on your range.
-To save a little extra energy, turn elements on the range off a few minutes ahead of schedule and allow retained heat to cook.

-Though pricey, consider efficient induction elements.
+- Though pricey, consider efficient induction elements.
 They are significantly more efficient than conventional electric coil elements.
-Note: Induction elements require you use only iron or steel pots and pans but do save energy.
+Note: Induction elements require you use only iron or steel pots and pans.
 Aluminum pans will not work with these newer elements.